Connected app

 What can Beagle do with SSH (key-based auth)?

-Beagle watches SSH (key-based auth) for when a service alerts or a job fails, then flag it and draft the summary.
+Beagle watches SSH (key-based auth) for when a service alerts or a job fails and is ready to flag it and draft the summary.
 You can also just ask it questions about your alerts in plain language.

 Is the SSH (key-based auth) connection secure?